 While you may have a great working relationship, your supervisor is not your friend.
-He or she is not here for your excuses about a fake doctor’s appointment, train delays or morning sickness (or getting sick on a stopped train three days in a row…).
-Maybe you really are in grad school and stayed up too late doing homework, or hit the gym too hard heavy lifting and desperately need a sick day, or you just have a doctor's appointment.
+He or she is not here for your excuses about a fake doctor’s appointment or train delays.
+Maybe you really are in grad school and stayed up too late doing homework, or you hit the gym too hard heavy lifting and desperately need a sick day, or you just have a doctor's appointment.
 All of that is perfectly reasonable, and the onus is, of course, on managers to be understanding and practice flexibility.
 But you also don't need to make excuses.
-And you especially don't need to fake excuses.
+And you especially don't need to make fake excuses.

-Yes, of course, challenges arise out of nowhere and no one can — or should be expected to — perform at optimal levels all the time.
+Yes, challenges arise out of nowhere, and no one can — or should be expected to — perform at optimal levels all the time.
 So, too, will there be situations where it's totally justifiable to push back against a demanding boss.
-The key is in being mindful of the way you explain the situation so that it doesn’t come off as an attempt to excuse bad behavior.
-Here are five other blame-game excuses that you should nix from your vocabulary, for the sake of protecting your professional image.
+The key is in being mindful of the way you explain your situation so that it doesn't appear as though you're simply making excuses.
+Here are five blame-game excuses that you should nix from your vocabulary, for the sake of protecting your professional image.

 We’ve all had bosses who ask for the moon and expect it to be delivered the next morning.
 The issue here is not the unreasonable ask; it’s how you approach the request.
 If the expected results are truly not possible, then do some due diligence to determine the most palatable alternative.
 Figure out a new solution before presenting your thoughts, so that you can say, “Unfortunately, X plan is not available given Y… but I’ve come up with a work-around that involves Z…”

 Giving up is never the answer and won’t score you any professional development points.
 Do research, ask for help, but don’t just admit defeat.
 If you want to succeed in your company and career (and life), you need to become a problem solver.
 Know what you don’t know, and then get those answers.